Orlando Drug Possession Lawyers

 Florida law breaks illegal drugs into five schedules:

 • Schedule 1: A substance with a high potential for abuse, with no currently accepted medical use in the U.S.; using it, even under medical supervision, won’t meet safety standards.
-These drugs include LSD, heroin, marijuana, PCP, peyote, GHB, methaqualone, ecstasy, and crack cocaine
+These drugs include LSD, heroin, marijuana, PCP, peyote, GHB, methaqualone, ecstasy, and crack cocaine.

 • Schedule 5: A substance, compound, mixture, or preparation of a substance with low potential for abuse compared to Schedule 4 substances.
-These drugs have a legal, medical use in the U.S. Abuse may lead to limited physical or psychological dependence compared to Schedule 4 substances.
+These drugs have a legal, medical use in the United States.
+Abuse may lead to limited physical or psychological dependence compared to Schedule 4 substances.
 Includes Robitussin AC, Phenergan with Codeine, antitussive, antidiarrheal, and analgesic medications.

 Controlled substances are included in the same schedules in federal law.
 As you can see, if you think you won’t get into trouble because you’re not involved in “street drugs” like heroin or cocaine, but instead are fooling around with prescription medications, that could be a very costly mistake.
 You could be in prison if you’re found with enough illegally obtained medications that can be legally purchased by patients with genuine needs.

-Under Florida statute, “a person may not…possess with intent to sell, manufacture, or deliver, a controlled substance….”
+Under Florida statute, “a person may not … possess with intent to sell, manufacture, or deliver, a controlled substance ….”
 It’s also illegal to possess these drugs for personal use.
 Penalties increase if the arrest was on or within 1,000 feet of a:

 • Childcare facility